Frequently Asked Questions

 Do GPPA students have to belong to the Honors College?

-All programs, except College of Engineering programs, Biomedical Visualization, Occupational Therapy, Physical Therapy, and Urban Planning and Public Affairs, require Honors College membership.
+All programs, except College of Engineering programs, Biomedical Visualization, Occupational Therapy, Physical Therapy, Public Health and Urban Planning and Public Affairs, require Honors College membership.
 Those that do not require membership strongly recommend it.

 If I want to apply to more than one GPPA program, do I need to submit a separate application for each one?